teiniker/teiniker-lectures-arduino/sensors/joystick/README.md

 ## Source Code

-In this program, the analog and the digital pins are read and their values will be logged to the `Serial` interface.
+In this program, the related analog and digital pins are read and their values will be logged to the `Serial` interface.

 ```C